vipm-io/vi-tester/README.md

+*Do you have VI Tester or LabVIEW unit testing questions, ideas, or challenges you'd like discuss?
+Join the conversation happening in the [VI Tester Community Discussion Forums](https://forums.jki.net/forum/51-vi-tester/).*

 ![2017-04-29_10-50-13](https://cloud.githubusercontent.com/assets/381432/25557623/1c231a44-2cca-11e7-8c5f-a83363bbe8d0.png)

 VI Tester is a software test framework for LabVIEW by [JKI](http://jki.net) that allows software developers to test their LabVIEW code (VIs).
 Software testing is a critical component of agile development and test driven development processes and is also critical for validating software functionality.
 VI Tester is based on the industry standard [xUnit](http://en.wikipedia.org/wiki/XUnit) software test architecture that is used in many other programming languages.
 This architecture is very flexible and powerful, but also very easy for beginners to learn.